Room Selection Frequently Asked Questions

-14. I am away on Study Abroad.
+15. I am away on Study Abroad or an Academic Leave.
 How can I participate in Room Selection?

-You can submit the Room Selection Intent and $500 housing deposit online at any time prior to the February 11th at 5 p.m.
+You can submit the Room Selection Intent and $500 housing deposit online at any time prior to the February 10, 2012 5 p.m.
 (EST) deadline.
-You will be able to access MyHousing online through Cardinal Station and can also select your roommates, room and dining plans according to your assigned lottery number and time.
+You will be able to access MyHousing online through Cardinal Station and can also select your roommates, room, and dining plan according to your assigned lottery number and time.
 Housing Services will communicate with you through your CUA email in the weeks leading up to your lottery to keep you informed.
-Also, Housing Services can be contacted via Skype if you desire personal communication while you are abroad.
+Also, Housing Services can be contacted via phone or Skype if you desire personal communication while you away from CUA.

 16. I am graduating in December 2012 or studying abroad in Spring 2013; am I still eligible for housing?

 Yes, you should submit your Room Selection Intent and $500 housing deposit by the advertised deadline to become eligible for a lottery number.
 If you receive a space on-campus you will need to cancel your Spring 2013 housing prior to November 15, 2012.